orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 As we mentioned before all insights (their configurations) are stored in the setting cascade.
 But what is the setting cascade?

 In a nutshell, this is just a system around a couple of configuration files (called subjects).
-These files are just jsonc files.
-But each subject (jsonc) file has its cascade level (means that setting cascade has some file hierarchy)
+These files are just `jsonc` files.
+But each subject (`jsonc`) file has its cascade level (means that setting cascade has some file hierarchy)

 ![settings-cascade-levels.png](assets/settings-cascade-levels.png)

-So eventually, the FE merges all these files in one big jsonc object and deserializes this object to a common js object.
+So eventually, the FE merges all these files in one big `jsonc` object and deserializes this object to a common js object.
 You can find these merge logic here [/client/shared/src/settings/settings.ts](../../../../client/shared/src/settings/settings.ts)
 `mergeSettings` function.

-We use settings cascade a lot in different places, In fact, our dashboard system and insight visibility was built on top of settings cascade levels.
+We use settings cascade a lot in different places, In fact, our dashboard system and insight visibility were built on top of settings cascade levels.